 - requires 30 program credit hours.

-View the RN to Bachelor of Science in Nursing completion program information and degree requirements in the University Catalog.
+View the RN to Bachelor of Science in Nursing completion program information and degree requirements in the Academic Catalog.

 The College of Nursing and Health invites all RNs interested in a challenging, flexible program of study to submit an application.

 The application deadline for a spring semester start is November 1.

 The application deadline for a fall semester start is July 1.

 To be eligible to apply to the program, applicants must meet the following criteria: